-Professional Associations are a great way to stay connected to the professional world of psychology.
-Being a member of a professional association allows you to stay up-to-date on the latest findings, upcoming conferences, networking opportunities, as well as current job postings.
+Professional associations are a great way to stay connected to the professional world of psychology.
+Being a member of a professional association allows you to stay up-to-date on the latest findings, upcoming conferences, networking opportunities, and current job postings.

 - American Counseling Association (ACA)

 - American Educational Research Association (AERA)

 - Rocky Mountain Psychological Association (RMPA)